radu-matei/radu-matei.github.io/content/about.md

 Who am I?
 =========

 Hi, and thanks for the visit!
-I'm an open-source software developer and [I sometimes speak to user groups, meetups and conferences](/speaking).
+I'm an open source software developer and [I sometimes speak to user groups, meetups and conferences](/speaking).
 I'm really passionate about **containers, orchestrators, serverless computing, *continuous everything* and the cloud**.

 I like to see myself as a **"friendly geek who accelerates developers to build epic stuff"** and work as a @Microsoft Technical Evangelist in Central and Eastern Europe - essentially, I work with software development companies and help them architect, develop and scale their software using the cloud.